elinnunez/Library-App/README.md

 # Library-App
-An app to add books that or have not been read.
+An app to add books that or have not been read with delete functionality.